tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

 	return LoginResult.GetSuccess();
 }
 ```
-We don&#8217;t have a password hash function yet, so for Login we take a username and password to load a `LoginUer` from the database, perform a direct comparison, and sign the user in if it is a match.
+We don't have a password hash function yet, so for Login we take a username and password to load a `LoginUer` from the database, perform a direct comparison, and sign the user in if it is a match.

-These both use the SignInAsync method, which creates a `LoginSession` for the user and uses the Authentication&#8217;s SignIn method for the `Options.AuthenticationType` we configured back in `Startup`:
+These both use the SignInAsync method, which creates a `LoginSession` for the user and uses the Authentication's SignIn method for the `Options.AuthenticationType` we configured back in `Startup`:

 [SampleCosmosCore2App/Membership/CosmosDBMembership.cs &#8211; SignInAsync][13]